NikhilNarayana/FRC-YouTube-Uploader/README.md

 ## How to Setup
-1. Install Python 2.7 for your OS with the PATH added and make sure there are no other versions of python.
+1. Install Python 2.7 for your OS with the PATH added and make sure there are no other versions of python 2.7.
-2. Clone this repository into the folder that will contain the videos
+2. Clone this repository into a subfolder of the folder that will contain the videos
-3. Install the requirements for the script with `pip install -r /path/to/requirements.txt`
+3. Install the requirements for the script with `pip install -r /path/to/requirements.txt`, or `make` if supported by your OS
 4. Add the thumbnail to the same folder as `thumbnail.png`
 5. Make your recording program follow this naming scheme: [EVENT_NAME] - [MATCH TYPE] ex.
 2016 Indiana State Championship - Qualification Match 1.
 Also use the Tiebreaker scheme when necessary.
-5. Start the program by running `start.py` and navigating to `localhost:8080` in your browser
+5. Start the program by running `python frcUploader` and navigating to `localhost:8080` in your browser
 6. Add in the necessary info.
 7. Hit submit everytime a match finishes.
 No need to update Match Number unless you are entering eliminations.
 8. Enjoy not having to deal with YouTube's front end 🎉